 If you have more than one day to drive the scenic route from Vancouver to Kamloops, then you may also want to stop at Joffre Lake.
-Enjoy a hike to more beautiful lake views or eat at Mile One Eating House, as featured on The Food Network.
+Enjoy a hike to more beautiful lake views.
+Eat at Mile One Eating House, as featured on The Food Network.

 Lilooet Area Scenic Route Stops

 Lilloet to Kamloops Scenic Drive

 Then there was just gorgeous mountain scenery along the way that I admired from the window of the car.
 We also took advantage of a few pull over spots along the highway.
 The sun burst out from behind the clouds and the colors were spectacular.
 I don’t know what it is about British Columbia but I feel like the air is different.
 Everything feels more open and the size of the mountains are captivating.
 The mint green river waters stand out against the mist in a beautiful way.
 The blue sky against the yellow fields and oh so green trees just makes your mouth drop with awe.
 It is truly a feeling that is special of nature grabbing you.
 It fills me with gratitude for such an amazing world we live in.